snowplow/snowplow/hive/README.md

 * In this folder is this README and Apache 2.0 License
 * `snowplow-log-deserializers` is a Git submodule (pointing to [this repository] [serdes]) containing the deserializers to import SnowPlow logs into [Apache Hive] [hive] ready for analysis
-* `etl` contains the Ruby and Hive code to automate a nightly ETL (extract-transform-load) job to process the daily SnowPlow log files
+* `snowplow-etl` contains the Ruby and Hive code to automate a nightly ETL (extract-transform-load) job to process the daily SnowPlow log files

 ## Documentation